-This Air Fryer Corn on the Cob recipe achieves the same taste and texture, without the hassle and clean up involved in firing up a grill!
-It is so easy to put together on weeknights too, especially when I get trimmed corn ears from the store.
+This air fryer corn recipe achieves the same taste and texture, without the hassle and cleanup of firing up a grill!
+It is so easy to put together on weeknights, especially when I get trimmed corn ears from the store.
 All I do is place it in the air fryer basket and cook it for 10-12 minutes!

-- Classic American: 2 tablespoons melted butter, ½ teaspoon salt and ¼ teaspoon black pepper.
+- Classic American: 2 tablespoons melted butter, ½ teaspoon salt, and ¼ teaspoon black pepper.

-- Italian: 1 tablespoon olive oil, 1 teaspoon chopped parsley, ½ teaspoon salt, ¼ teaspoon black pepper and 1 teaspoon lemon juice.
+- Italian: 1 tablespoon olive oil, 1 teaspoon chopped parsley, ½ teaspoon salt, ¼ teaspoon black pepper, and 1 teaspoon lemon juice.

 - Mexican: 1 teaspoon lemon juice, 1 tablespoon olive oil, ½ teaspoon Mexican chili powder; ½ teaspoon salt, 2 teaspoons of freshly chopped cilantro, and Cotija cheese for topping.

-How to Make Air Fryer Corn On the Cob
+How to Make Air Fryer Corn On the Cob (Bhutta)

-Clean the corn: Prepare the corn by removing the husk and silk.
+- Clean the corn: Prepare the corn by removing the husk and silk.
 Trim it or cut it in half to fit the air fryer basket.

-Air fry corn: Preheat the air fryer to 400°F for 2 minutes.
+- Air fry corn: Preheat the air fryer to 400°F for 2 minutes.
 Place the corn in the air fryer basket and cook for 10 minutes, flipping the corn halfway through.

-Season and Serve: To season the roasted corn, sprinkle chaat masala and chili powder (if using) on lime halves and rub the lime on the corn.
+- Season and Serve: To season the roasted corn, sprinkle chaat masala and chili powder (if using) on lime halves and rub the lime on the corn.
 That spreads the seasoning along with lime evenly.
+Alternatively, combine the seasoning in a small bowl, dip the cut lime half in that, and brush it into the corn.

 Storing & Reheating